Organizing the Global Politics of the Internet

 Chapter 4: Organizing Hybrid Forums

-Ordering involves the stabilization of relations, practices and goals, and one shorthand expression for such forms of ordering is to call them organizations.
+4. Organizing hybrid forums Ordering involves the stabilization of relations, practices and goals, and one shorthand expression for such forms of ordering is to call them organizations.
 But in line with the research strategy underpinning this book, the question is what we may learn by investigating the making of such orderings.
 Conventional approaches to organization (March and Simon 1958; Blau and Scott 1962; Pugh 1997; Scott 2004) set out to study ‘the structure, functioning and performance of organizations and the behaviour of groups and individuals within them’ (Pugh 1997: xii) and tend to start from a number of assertions.
 Organizations are structures containing people.
 They have stable relations and predictable and regulated ways of doing things, often in the shape of manuals, rules and values governing behaviour.
 And organizations have a purpose, often in the shape of a business strategy or a defined set of goals.
 But hybrid forums seem to lack many of these features of formal organizations.
 They are fluid arrangements, often organized on the fly and constantly in the process of developing procedures and work modalities.
 At the same time they are often aiming at a moving target, searching for a project, or being established to construct a new issue area as a matter of concern.
 That is, they are constantly in the process of ordering.
 These features offer some empirical arguments for an alternative conception of organization, one which is more attuned to fluidity and becoming.
-ORGANIZATION AS PROCESS As this book seeks to demonstrate, the global politics of the...
+ORGANIZATION AS PROCESS As this book seeks to demonstrate, the...

 You are not authenticated to view the full text of this chapter or article.